-FIRST YEAR S EMESTER MODULES FIRST SEMESTER SECO ND SEMESTE R MODULE NAME MODULE CODE NQF CREDITS MODULE NAME MODULE CODE NQF CREDITS Business Management 1A BMA01A1 12 Business Management 1B BMA01B1 12 End-User Computing 1A EUC01A1 16 End-User Computing 1B EUC01B1 16 English 1A PME1AA1 16 English 1B PME1BB1 16 Human Resource Management 1A HRM01A1 16 Human Resource Management 1B HRM01B1 16 Electives - selec t ONE of the f following: Electives - select ONE of the following that follows on your 1 st semester elective: Applied Accountancy Skills 1A AAS1AA1 15 Applied Accountancy Skills 1B AAS1BB1 15 Quantitative Techniques A STAQ1A1 16 Quantitative Techniques B STAQ1B1 16 5 Semester Modules 75 or 76 Credits 5 Semester Modules 75 or 76 Credits
+FIRST YEAR SEMESTER MODULES FIRS T SEMESTE R SECO ND SEMESTI ER MODULE NAME MODULE CODE NEW NQF CREDITS MODULE NAME MODULE CODE NEW NQF CREDITS Business Management 1A BMA01A1 12 Business Management 1B BMA01B1 12 People Management Perspectives 1A PMP01A1 12 People Management Perspectives 1B PMP01B1 12 English 1C ENGDCA1 16 Business Law 1A BUS41A1 16 End-User Computing 1A EUC01A1 16 End-User Computing 1B EUC01B1 16 Electives - cho ose ONE of th e following Electives - choose ONE of the following to match the elective of the 1 st semester Applied Accountancy Skills 1A AAS1AA1 15 Applied Accountancy Skills 1B AAS1BB1 15 Quantitative Techniques A STAQ1A1 16 Quantitative Techniques B STAQ1B1 16 6 Semester modules 87 or 88 Credits 4 Semester modules 55 or 56 Credits

-^{} Students who did Computer Applications Technology (CAT) at NSC Grade 12 level with at least a 50% pass mark (APS = 4 or higher) are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1A (EUC01A1).
-On passing this RPL assessment with a final mark of at least 65%, the student would have proved that (s)he has the required expertise needed for EUC01A1 and will therefore be granted a credit for the module.
+Students who did Computer Applications Technology (CAT) at NSC Grade 12 level with at least a 50% pass mark (APS of 4 or higher) are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1A (EUC01A1).
+On passing this RPL assessment with a final mark of at least 65%, the student will have proved that (s)he has the required expertise needed for EUC01A1 and will therefore be granted exemption for the module.